LostInZoom/cartagen/docs/user_guide.rst

 .. method:: detect_dead_ends(roads, outside_faces=True)

     This function detects dead ends inside a road network.
     Returns the roads detected as dead-ends.
-Five attributes are added, namely:
-    - face: the id of the network face it belongs to.
-    - deid: the id of the dead end group inside a given face.
-    - connected: set to 'true' if the dead end group is connected to the network.
-    - root: set to true if the road section is the root of the dead end group, i.e. the section connecting the dead end group to the road network.
-    - hole: set to true if the road section touches a hole inside the dead end group.
 Return None if none were found.

     :param roads: The GeoDataFrame containing the road network as LineString geometries.
     :type roads: geopandas GeoDataFrame
     :param outside_faces: If set to true, detects dead-ends on the network faces located on the border.
     :type outside_faces: boolean, optional

+Five attributes are added:

+* **face**: the id of the network face it belongs to.
+* **deid**: the id of the dead end group inside a given face.
+* **connected**: set to 'true' if the dead end group is connected to the network.
+* **root**: set to true if the road section is the root of the dead end group, i.e. the section connecting the dead end group to the road network.
+* **hole**: set to true if the road section touches a hole inside the dead end group.

 .. code-block:: pycon